learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 into hierarchical data structures, much like the nested arrays and hashes we've been building and manipulating for a while now.
-So, we could iterate over an array of Nokogiri objects, use enumerators, grab the values of attributes that act as hash keys, etc. We'll get practice with all of this in the upcoming exercise.
+So, we could iterate over an array of Nokogiri objects, use enumerators, grab the values of attributes that act as hash keys, etc...

 ## Resources